marwoj/seed-spring-vue-aws-ec2/README.md

 ### Setup ansible

-Ansible is used to push images to ECR, configure EC2 and run docker images on EC2.
+Ansible is used to push images to ECR, to configure EC2 and run docker images on EC2.
 To be able to use ansible, just define IP address of EC2 instance

 1. Add entry to the end of the file: `/etc/ansible/hosts`:

 ```
-[ec2-seed]<br>
+[ec2-seed]
-89.187.123.456 ansible_user=ubuntu<br>
+89.187.123.456 ansible_user=ubuntu
 ```

 Note: *replace IP address with your Elastic IP*